Jake Noll: Professional

 The Nationals selected Noll in the seventh round of the 2016 Major League Baseball draft, making him the fifth-highest draft pick in Florida Gulf Coast history and the second-highest among position players.
 Many prognosticators had expected him to be drafted a round or two higher.
-Noll chose to sign with the Nationals and was named among the organization's Minor League Baseball All-Stars at the end of the 2016 season, progressing from the Class A Short Season Auburn Doubledays up to the Class A Full Season Hagerstown Suns over the course of his campaign.
-Noll continued his development in 2017, ending the year with the Class A-Advanced Potomac Nationals.
+Noll chose to sign with the Nationals and was named among the organization's Minor League Baseball All-Stars at the end of the 2016 season, progressing from the Low–A Auburn Doubledays up to the Single–A Hagerstown Suns over the course of his campaign.
+Noll continued his development in 2017, ending the year with the High–A Potomac Nationals.
 Noll was one of six Potomac Nationals honored as Carolina League All-Stars in 2018.
 He played for the Salt River Rafters in the Arizona Fall League following the 2018 season.

 Primarily a second baseman in 2016 and 2017, Noll played mostly corner infield positions in 2018.
 After the 2018 season, MLB Pipeline ranked him as the Nationals' 31st-best prospect; in April 2019, he moved to 27th on the list.

 Noll received a non-roster invitation to major league spring training in the 2019 preseason.
 A strong spring performance saw him stand alone as the last non-roster player in major league camp by the final day of spring action in Florida.
-After fellow infielder Adrián Sánchez was optioned to the Class-AAA Fresno Grizzlies following the final spring training game, the Nationals selected Noll's contract and promoted him to the roster for Opening Day.
+After fellow infielder Adrián Sánchez was optioned to the Triple–A Fresno Grizzlies following the final spring training game, the Nationals selected Noll's contract and promoted him to the roster for Opening Day.